rKrishan99/imagica-mern-stack-ai-saas-app-frondend/README.md

 3. Navigate to the image generation page
 4. Enter your text description
 5. Click generate and watch AI create your image
-6. Download or share your generated images
+6. Download your generated images

 ## Contributing
 1. Fork the repository